-A representative of the college should be available to greet the team upon arrival, orient the team to the campus, and direct team members to their designated workspace.
+A representative of the college should be available to greet the team upon arrival, orient the team to the campus, and direct team members to their designated workspace, when the audit is conducted on site.
+When the audit is conducted remotely, a representative of the college should be available to communicate with the audit team as needed through mutually agreed-upon communication tools (such as email, phone, etc.).
 The work of the audit team is both time and labor intensive, so the MCCB respectfully requests all non-audit related communication with audit personnel be limited.

-During the course of the audit, the lead auditor will notify the college staff of any documentation the audit team needs to eliminate concerns regarding attendance and/or admissions.
-The MCCB prefers that documentation be provided on-site, so that concerns do not rise to the level of findings, therefore it is important that the staff designated to assist with the audit be knowledgeable and have access to all attendance and admissions documents.
+During the course of the audit (on site or remotely), the lead auditor will notify the college staff of any documentation the audit team needs to eliminate concerns regarding attendance and/or admissions.
+The MCCB prefers that documentation be provided during the audit period, so that concerns do not rise to the level of findings; therefore, it is important that the staff designated to assist with the audit be knowledgeable and have access to all attendance and admissions documents.

-The schedule of activities for the visit will include:
+The schedule of activities during the audit period will include: